microsoft/FASTER/docs/_docs/25-fasterkv-recovery.md

 The commit point information can be used by the session to clear any in-memory buffer of operations waiting to be performed.
 During recovery, sessions can continue using `ResumeSession` invoked with the same session ID.
-The function returns the thread-local sequence number until which that session hash been recovered.
+The function returns the thread-local sequence number until which that session has been recovered.
 The new thread may use this information to replay all uncommitted operations since that point.